top of page

 The theory has been quantitatively validated through simulations of YBCO and BSCCO superconductors, successfully predicting the critical temperature (Tc) and its dependence on doping levels.

-As a result, Hyunsung TNC has become the first in the world to demonstrate quantitative agreement between theoretical predictions and experimental results based on the SEC framework.
+On this basis, Hyunsung TNC reports quantitative agreement between theoretical predictions and experimental results based on the MEL framework.

 02

-Inability of the BCS to explain superconductivity beyond low temperatures
+Inability of BCS theory to explain superconductivity beyond low temperatures

 The BCS theory (Bardeen-Cooper-Schrieffer Theory), introduced in 1957, is a foundational model for explaining superconductivity in conventional materials.